zopefoundation/z3c.testsetup/src/z3c/testsetup/README.txt

     >>> print open(os.path.join(cavepath, 'simplesetup01.py')).read()
     import z3c.testsetup
     test_suite = z3c.testsetup.register_all_tests(
-        'z3c.testsetup.tests.othercave')
+        'z3c.testsetup.tests.othercave',
+        allow_teardown=True)

 This is all we need in simple cases.
 We use ``register_all_tests(<dotted_pkg_name>)`` to tell the setup machinery, where to look for test files.
+The ``allow_teardown`` parameter tells, that we allow tearing down functional tests, so that they don't have to be run in an isolated subprocess.
 Note that also files in subpackages will be found, registered and executed when they are marked approriately.

 Let's start the testrunner and see what it gives: